omnistrate/omnistrate-blog/posts/2025-04-02-whiteswan-security-case-study.md

 category: Customer Stories
 ---

-> “Security startups don’t have time or resources to reinvent cloud infrastructure.
+> Security startups don’t have time or resources to reinvent cloud infrastructure.
 > Omnistrate allowed us to run a scalable SaaS in weeks—not
-> years—without experienced DevOps personnel on staff, so we could focus on what matters: securing our customers.” —
+> years—without experienced DevOps personnel on staff, so we could focus on what matters: securing our customers. —
-> [Vinay Mamidi][1], CEO and Founder at Whiteswan Security"
+> [Vinay Mamidi][1], CEO and Founder at Whiteswan Security

 ![Pic][2]